 Agritech to the United Kingdom

 Eligible businesses can apply for free support to export agritech solutions to the UK.
-Applications open on 30 November and close on 12 February 2023.
+Applications have now closed.

 April to July 2023

 UK Roadshow for approximately 5 days in July 2023.

 The program leaders will take the cohort on tour around key regions of the UK where opportunities exist for NSW agritech business.

 NSW businesses have an opportunity to contribute to the UK’s growing need for agritech innovation and boosted resilience in domestic supply chain.
 Brexit has caused a reset in the UK’s agricultural policy, with the 5-year pilot phase of the Agricultural Act 2020 now in force.
 Previously, British farmers were part of the European Union’s Common Agricultural Policy (CAP), with direct CAP payments to farmers now in a phase out period for 7 years (House of Commons, 2022).

 The objective of the Agricultural Act is to further safeguard domestic food security and supply chain, with focus on enabling environmentally sustainable practices.
 These practices include improving farm productivity and creating higher efficiencies in the UK’s agrifood supply chain (UK Parliament, 2022).
 To align with new policy, the UK has four focus areas within agritech:

 - Big data (Agritech Centres, 2022).

 The UK’s need for greater food security of its 67 million consumers has led to agritech innovation being increasingly important.
 The Australia – UK Free Trade Agreement allows NSW business to benefit from zero tariffs on 99% of products and services.
 NSW’s first-class agritech products and services places NSW business in a strong position to be competitive in the UK market.